 Hugh Steers dies of AIDS-related complications.
 (1995)

-Visual AIDS issues its first press release, announcing its formation and the proposal of its first project, Day Without Art.
+Visual AIDS, an organization that supports HIV-positive artists, issues its first press release, announcing its formation and the proposal of its first project, Day Without Art.
 (1989)

 Paul Chisolm diagnosed HIV positive while in Switzerland.
 (2007)

-The U.S. Food and Drug Administration approves a screening test for AIDS that detects antibodies to the virus.
+The Food and Drug Administration approves a screening test for HIV (known as ELISA) that detects antibodies to the virus.
 (1985)

 Peggy Frank meets another HIV-positive woman for the first time after her own diagnosis.